dmd-program/dmd-100/lessons/co-generative_design/pathway.md

-## Part 1: Developing a strategy
+## Part 1: Pathway Questionnaire

+The following questions are designed to help you think about what you may want or need related to your learning goals.
+Be very specific.

+For example, if you know that you would need to have an internship to achieve your goal, you would mention a type of internship and some possible companies: "I will need experience from a 3D animation internship at a large studio similar to Pixar or BlueSky."

 1. **Subject area**
-  - What skills do you want to master?
-  - What do you want or need to learn?
+  - What skills do you want to master?; OR what do you want to learn how to do?; OR What is your dream job?
 2. **Related knowledge**
-  - What do you know that is related to the trajectory?
-  - What knowledge or skills do you already know that you don't know?
+  - What related or foundational knowledge do you already have?
-  - How will you discover what knowledge and skills you didn't know you needed to know?
-  - What experiences do you need to help you grow?
+  - What knowledge will you need to acquire?
+  - How will you gain this knowledge?
+(Specific courses, supplemental learning, specific books, etc.)
 2. **Behavioral patterns**
   - Can you identify behaviors that propel you along your trajectory?
   - Can you identify behaviors that hold you back. (mental attitudes, beliefs, actions, and activities)